-The provisions of ASC 470-20, "Debt with Conversion and Other Options" are applicable to the 4.5% convertible notes, see Note 12, Convertible Senior Notes.
+The provisions of ASC 470-20, "Debt with Conversion and Other Options" are applicable to the 4.50% Convertible Senior Notes due 2014 (the "2014 Notes"), see Note 12, Convertible Senior Notes.
 ASC 470-20 requires the Company to separately account for the liability (debt) and equity (conversion feature) components of the Notes in a manner that reflects the Company's nonconvertible debt borrowing rate at the date of issuance when interest cost is recognized in subsequent periods.
-The company allocated \$13.7 million of the \$100.0 million principal amount of the Notes to the equity component, which represents a discount to the debt and will be amortized into interest expense through November 1, 2014.
-Accordingly, the company's effective annual interest rate on the Notes will be approximately 7.9%.
-The Notes are classified as long-term debt in the balance sheet at December 31, 2012 based upon their November 1, 2014 maturity date.
-Debt issuance costs of approximately \$3.5 million are being amortized to interest expense over the five year term of the Notes.
+The company allocated \$13.7 million of the \$100.0 million principal amount of the 2014 Notes to the equity component, which represents a discount to the debt and will be amortized into interest expense through November 1, 2014.
+Accordingly, the company's effective annual interest rate on the 2014 Notes will be approximately 7.3%.
+The Company repurchased \$61.0 million of the 2014 Notes during the year ended December 31, 2013 as discussed below, with \$2.8 million of the price allocated to the repurchase of the related equity component.
+In addition, approximately \$2.2 million of the unamortized debt discount and \$0.6 million and \$0.9 million at December 31, 2012 and December 31, 2013, respectively.